srid99/einthusan-dl/README.md

 [Einthusan][1] is a premium south asian video publisher providing movies and music videos on-demand.

-This script helps us to download movies from Einthusan site.
+This script [einthusan-dl] comes handy if you want to download movies from Einthusan site.

 ## Instructions